 The full concept note for the 2022 Regional Forums is available here.

-The main purpose of the Asia-Pacific Regional Forum on “Hate Speech, Social Media and Minorities” is to provide regional insights, which will feed into the thematic work of the Special Rapporteur on minority issues for his report to the 46th session of the UN Human Rights Council in March 2021.
-Furthermore, discussions at the Regional Forum will also inform the work and recommendations of the 13th Session of the UN Forum on Minority Issues, which will take place in Geneva, on 19 and 20 November 2020.
+The Asia-Pacific Regional Forum will provide regional insights, which will feed into the thematic work of the Special Rapporteur for his report to the 52nd session of the UN Human Rights Council in March 2023.
+Furthermore, discussions will inform the work and recommendations of the 15th session of the Forum on Minority Issues, which will take place in Geneva in December 2022.

 Date and Venue

 Date: 14 – 15 June 2022

 The Asia-Pacific Regional Forum shall be open to the participation of states; intergovernmental organizations including United Nations agencies and mechanisms; national human rights institutions and other relevant national bodies; academics and experts on minority issues; representatives of minorities as well as civil society organizations specializing in minority issues.

 Participation is open to individuals involved in minority issues in the Asia-Pacific region (see list of eligible countries here), and with a clear focus and expertise on minority rights.

 All individual participants must register online here.
 Registration will close at 11pm CEST, Wednesday 8 June 2022.

 Participants are encouraged to submit any proposed recommendations in advance of the Asia-Pacific Regional Forum to by Friday 10 June 2022.
 All written recommendations submitted in writing are collated and considered as part of the final set of recommendations developed during the regional forum.